 This page contains affiliate links.
 For more information please read my Disclosure Policy.

-They, and eventually other civilizations would mix roasted cocoa bean paste with water and a variety of flavors like magnolia blossom, chiles, spices, and vanilla to create a beverage.
-The drinks were offered to royalty and used in many religious rituals.
-The dried beans were widely prized and even used as a form of currency.
+They, and eventually other civilizations, would mix roasted cocoa bean paste with water and flavor enhancers like magnolia blossom, chiles, and spices to create a beverage that was offered to royalty or used as a part of religious rituals.
+Understandably, the dried beans were widely prized and even used as a form of currency!

-Cocoa was carried back to Europe by the conquistadors and grew in popularity very swiftly.
-However, eating it as a dessert didn’t happen for years.
-Most chocolate consumption was still in beverage form and was often offered up as a meal replacement or given to soldiers as a stimulant to keep them awake on duty.
+It was the conquistadors that carried cocoa back to Europe, where it gained popularity pretty quickly.
+But not as dessert!
+Most chocolate consumption was in beverage form.
+It was used as a meal replacement or given to soldiers as a stimulant to keep them awake on duty.

-It wasn’t until the 1820’s, in Switzerland, that innovation took hold of cocoa.
-Cocoa butter, the fat content of the beans, could now be extracted from the beans.
-The hard pellets left behind were ground into what we know as cocoa powder.
+It wasn’t until the 1820’s, in Switzerland, that innovation took hold of cocoa beans.
+Cocoa butter, the fat content of the beans, was able to be extracted from the beans leaving hard pellets behind that were ground into what we know as cocoa powder.

 From that innovation, chocolate exploded.
 We discovered adding milk solids and created the milder milk chocolate.
 Nestle and Hershey’s grew into household names.
 Then Lindt chocolatiers discovered the conching process.
 It ground the beans so fine that a lusciously smooth final product, the chocolate bar we know today, could be made for the masses.